Drug Price Negotiation & Health Equity

 Summer 2023

-The initial list of drugs subject to negotiation will be published.
-This date marks the start of the negotiation process.
+The initial list of drugs subject to negotiation was published.
+This date marked the start of the negotiation process.

 View PIPC’s statement here